-According to the court, physical punishment by spanking is OK as long as “reasonable” force is used and the child is not harmed – with the overall balance tipping in favor of protecting children from abuse masking as discipline and leaving them with lasting physical or emotional harm.
+According to the court, physical punishment by spanking is OK as long as “reasonable” force is used and the child is not harmed.
+The overall balance tips in favor of protecting children from abuse masking as discipline and leaving them with lasting physical or emotional harm.

 Justice Barbara Lenk noted that in creating the framework on corporal punishment, the Justices were careful to weigh protecting children against abuse, while avoiding unnecessary interference with the rights of parents to raise their children without undue state interference.

 A pediatrician's take

 Dr. Stephen Boos, Baystate’s child abuse pediatrician, had quite a different response, noting the court’s decision contains many words whose meanings are unclear.